SilentSarah/Inception/README.md

 - **args:** allows you to pass arguments during build time, example of arguments would be credentials, api keys...etc.

-- **expose:** allows you to expose a port inside docker network, all containers connected to said network will be able to access this container during runtime.
+- **expose:** allows you to expose a container port inside docker network, all containers connected to said network will be able to access this container during runtime.

 - **networks: (inside services)** here will you put networks your container will be connected to.